University of Central Oklahoma: History

 In 1904, Territorial Normal became Central State Normal School.
-Statehood was still three years away.
 On December 29, 1919, the State Board of Education passed a resolution making Central a four-year teachers’ college conferring bachelor's degrees.
 From 1901 until 1961, Central housed a laboratory school in which local elementary schoolchildren were schooled by Central's faculty and soon-to-be teaching graduates.

 Two years later, the Class of 1921 had nine members, the first graduates to receive the four-year degrees.
 Two decades later, in 1939, the Oklahoma Legislature authorized the institution to grant both Bachelor of Arts and Bachelor of Science degrees.
 With the expanded offerings came a new name, Central State College.

 According to the Encyclopedia of Oklahoma History and Culture, the school was routinely affected by state politics.
 Presidents and sometimes faculty members, were changed with changes in state governors.
 In 1950, President Max W. Chambers banned solicitations of campaign donations from faculty members.
 This resulted in more stability of the school administration.

 On March 11, 1941, Central State became part of a coordinated state system of post-secondary education overseen by the Oklahoma Regents for Higher Education, and joined institutions with similar missions as a regional institution.

 In 1954, the Oklahoma State Regents for Higher Education gave Central permission to offer the Master of Teaching Degree, which became the Master of Education in 1969.
 In 1971, the college was authorized to grant the Master of Arts in English and the Master of Business Administration degrees.

 On April 13, 1971, the state legislature officially changed the institution's name to Central State University.
 Old North Tower was placed on the National Register of Historic Places in 1971.

 On May 18, 1990, during the university's Centennial Year, legislation was passed changing the name to the University of Central Oklahoma, though many of the students still refer to the University as "Central", and many alumni as "Central State."

+Motto and coat of arms

+The University of Central Oklahoma’s official coat of arms was created in 1966, when yearbook student editor Dorthy Forbes wanted to feature the visual design in the 75th anniversary of the Central State University yearbook.
+When Forbes discovered there was no official coat of arms, four students serving on the yearbook staff, Donna Castle, Charles Tweed, Russ Lackey, and Forbes professionally designed a coat of arms and presented it to President Garland Godfrey, who approved the submission.
+Since then, the coat of arms has been featured on statues and other structures around Central’s campus, official Central stationery and graduation announcements, and is highlighted in the Office of the President.

+The University of Central Oklahoma’s motto, featured on the coat of arms, is “Ubi Motus Est,” which translates to “Where Movement Is.”
+The students modeled the phrase after a popular television series in the 60s titled “Where the Action Is.”

 Presidents

-Since 1891, the University of Central Oklahoma has had 20 presidents and two acting presidents.
+Since 1891, the University of Central Oklahoma has had 22 presidents and two acting presidents and one interim president.